• Skip to primary navigation

 • 1 teaspoon black pepper

-• ½ teaspoon garlic powder
+• ยฝ teaspoon garlic powder

 • Chop two peeled potatoes, two peeled carrots, a medium onion, and two celery ribs.
 Feel free to vary the veggies.

-rinsing kidney beans under running water
+Rinsing red beans under running water.

-• Finish the 8-hour total cooking.
+• Finish the total cooking.
 You may now serve or refrigerate overnight and scrape off any solidified fat.

 Recipe Notes